lasti15/RoVi2-PickHandProject/hwcomponents/caros_robotiq/mainpage.md

 <!-- markdown-toc end -->

 # caros_robotiq2/3 #
 The caros_robotiq2 and caros_robotiq3 ROS nodes are for controlling a physical Robotiq2 or Robotiq3 hand.
-A few interfaces are available for controlling these hands.
+There is one interface available for controlling these hands.

+While we would not be suprised if these nodes work for other robotics hands we have only tested them with "2-Finger Adaptive Robot Gripper, C-Model, controller version 3.0" and "3-Finger Adaptive Robot Gripper, version ???".

 # Interfaces - how to use this node #

 ## Gripper Service Interface ##
-The @ref caros::GripperServiceInterface interface is fully supported by this node.
+The @ref caros::GripperServiceInterface interface is fully supported by the nodes.

 The Robotiq2 hand has one joint, the Robotiq3 has four.
 Therefore all service calls expecting input of type Q need to be provided one or four dimensional Qs.
-All Q values should be between 0 and 255 (see Robotiq datasheet).
+All Q values should be between 0 and 255 both values inclusive (see Robotiq datasheets, SDU's robotiq2 - http://support.robotiq.com/download/attachments/1181172/2-FINGER-85-130206.pdf?version=1&modificationDate=1407264261000 robotiq3 - http://support.robotiq.com/download/attachments/5963880/3-FINGER-140613.pdf?version=1&modificationDate=1416424959000 ).

 # Requirements #
 RobWorkHardware with the *robotiq* component enabled, is required and can be obtained from http://www.robwork.dk